department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-10-appt-details-redesign/research-plan.md

 * **Details Pages:**
     * Participants will be able to find their appointment information easily.
 * **CTA’s**:
     * On an upcoming appointment details page, participants will find the secondary buttons before finding the join appointment CTA.
+* **After Visit Summary**
+    * Participants will be able to easily find their after visit summary
+* **Pre Check-in**
+    * Participants will understand the pre check-in task.
+    * Participants will be able to easily navigate to health care contacts page.
+    * Participants will be able to navigate back to the appointments page.

 ### Research Questions

 * **Cancelation:**